NoelV11/NoelV11/README.md

 👱 Cyber Security interests me as an individual, being the subject I am majoring in.
 Finding new techniques to enforce security in everyday life, and resisting attack attempts is thrilling and requires a whole lot of collective efforts from security professionals and general citizens, to make the world a much secure place.
 I would very much want to be a part of it

-:sparkler: I am an advocate for incorporating women into the field of Cyber Security,owing to remove the gate barriers that they face.This led me to be a member of my University's Women in Cyber Security (WiCYS) Chapter.I try to contribute,to the best of my ability,for the good of this organization
+:sparkler:Being an advocate for incorporating women into the field of Cyber Security, I persevere to remove the gate barriers that they face.
+This led me to be a member of my University's Women in Cyber Security (WiCYS) Chapter.
+I try to contribute, to the best of my ability, for this organization

-:thought_balloon: Empowering them,by sharing nuggets of knowlege and providing them opportunities to forster their growth gives me immense joy
+:thought_balloon: Empowering them, by sharing nuggets of knowledge and providing opportunities to foster their learning and growth, gives me immense joy

 ![](https://komarev.com/ghpvc/?username=NoelV11)